databrickslabs/dbx/docs/concepts/testing.md

 At the top of the pyramid there are usually **end-to-end** tests.
 The end-to-end tests verify that the whole data product is working as expected, without putting attention to how specific parts operate.
+Usually these tests are the hardest to implement and execute, since it requires coordinated work of many teams and services.

 Next level towards bottom of the pyramid is occupied by **integration tests**.
 Integration tests usually are launched inside the test environment (e.g. a Databricks workspace).